-When sourcing your wood chips make sure they are not chipped from woods that have been treated with chemicals or sealers.
-Tree services use wood chippers to finish off the job when they cut and trim trees, and you can sometimes get these wood chips for free or at least pretty cheap.
+When sourcing these chips make sure they are not chipped from woods that have been treated with chemicals or sealers.
+Tree services use wood chippers to finish off the job when they cut and trim trees, and you can sometimes get these for free or at least pretty cheap.
 Tree services are usually happy to give away their job waste.

 Wood chips that are no bigger than 3″ chunks will work perfectly for your Back to Eden garden.